Mete Gazoz: Sports career

-He won the bronze medal in the Junior Mixed Team event with his teammate Yasemin Anagöz at the 2017 World Archery Youth Championships in Rosario, Santa Fe, Argentina.
+He won the bronze medal in the Junior Mixed team event with his teammate Yasemin Anagöz at the 2017 World Archery Youth Championships in Rosario, Santa Fe, Argentina.

 He claimed the silver medal in the Junior Men's individual event at the 2018 World Indoor Archery Championships held in Yankton, South Dakota, United States.

 He won the gold medal in individuals 70m category during the 2018 Mediterranean Games held in Tarragona, Spain.

 Mete Gazoz won gold in men's individual archery at Tokyo Olympic Games, bringing his country its first-ever Olympic medal in archery.
 “I’m feeling great.
 It’s amazing to be here, it’s amazing to have a gold medal at the Olympics.
 After 2016, after Rio, I promised myself I would be Olympic Champion next time in Tokyo,” said Gazoz.
 Gazoz, who defeated Luxembourg's Jeff Henckels in the first round match held on Thursday at the Yumenoshima Archery Field, and Australian Ryan Tyack in the second round match, had advanced to the last 16.
 He advanced to the quarterfinals by knocking off Australian Taylor Worth in the round of 16 in the morning session.
 Gazoz eliminated Brady Ellison of the United States, who is ranked number 1 in the world rankings, to book his spot in the semifinals.
 In the semis, Gazoz defeated Japan's Takaharu Furukawa to advance to the final.
 Here he competed against Italy's Mauro Nespoli.
-Gazoz won the match 6-4 and bagged the gold medal.
+Gazoz won the match 6–4 and bagged the gold medal.

 He won the bronze medal in the men's individual recurve event at the 2022 European Archery Championships held in Munich, Germany.

+Mete Gazoz won the gold medal at the 2023 World Archery Championships held in Berlin, Germany by defeating Canadian Eric Peters 6–4 in the men's individual classical final as a result of 28–27, 28–30, 24–28, 30–28 and 28–29 sets.
+He defeated El Salvadoran Óscar Ticas 7–3 in the first round, Indian Tushar Prabhakar Shelke 6–0 in the second round, Swiss Florian Faber 6–0 in the third round, American Brady Ellison 6–0 in the fourth round, Chilean Ricardo Soto 6–2 in the quarterfinals and Brazilian Marcus D'Almeida 7–3 in the semifinals to reach the final.
+By winning the silver medal at the 2023 World Archery Championships, the men's classical men's national team consisting of Mete Gazoz, Berkim Tümer and Muhammed Yıldırmış came second in the world.
+Turkey has achieved a quota for the 2024 Summer Olympics in both team and individual in men's classical men's archery.